Easy30 min📋 9 steps🛠 6 tools

 Pro Tip

-Expose the Cartridge
+Expose and Remove the Cartridge or Stem

-Remove the Old Cartridge or Washer
+Expose and Remove the Cartridge or Stem

 Warning

-Buy the Correct Replacement Part
+Buy the Correct Replacement Parts

 Pro Tip